 Since placing his first implant nearly 45 years ago, Dr. Jack Hahn has spent much of his career as an implantologist thinking of ways to make treatment more accessible to the practitioner as well as the patient.
 Implant design has improved dramatically during that time, with Dr. Hahn spearheading key innovations that have helped make implant therapy the essential mode of dental treatment it is today.
 From the early blade-form implants he helped develop in the late ’70s to the newly released Hahn™ Tapered Implant (Glidewell Direct; Irvine, Calif.), Dr. Hahn’s efforts have been driven by the desire to continually improve products and procedures in order to make treatment simpler and more predictable.

 “The easier we make it to position the implant for a restoration that looks like a natural tooth, the better results we’ll have,” asserted Dr. Hahn in a recent interview.
 It was this line of thinking that inspired Dr. Hahn’s idea for the first tapered implant.
 After a long day that included several cases in which he had difficulty placing parallel-walled implants in the anatomically restricted space of the anterior maxilla, Dr. Hahn had an epiphany: “The tooth I was replacing was taper-shaped, so why was I putting in a square peg?”
-That very night, he sketched out the concept.
+That very night, he sketched out the concept for an implant that was tapered like the shape of natural tooth root.

 In essence, this was an extension of the philosophy that inspired the design of the machined collar that Dr. Hahn helped Steri-Oss develop.
 “By designing a machined collar that was more like the neck of a natural tooth root, we were able to prevent crestal bone loss and improve outcomes,” recalled Dr. Hahn.